 Definition

-A link budget is the full accounting of every gain and loss along a radio path, used to predict the power arriving at the receiver and confirm a link will actually close.
+Link budget is the full accounting of every gain and loss along a radio path, used to predict the power arriving at the receiver and confirm a link will actually close.
 Starting from the transmitter output power, you add antenna gains and subtract cable losses, free-space path loss, and any obstruction or weather penalties.
 The result is the expected received signal level, which you compare against the receiver's sensitivity to find the leftover margin.
+It is bookkeeping, not physics wizardry — and it is the difference between a radio link designed on paper and one discovered by trial and error on a cold hillside.

 How the math works

-The basic relationship is received power equals transmit power plus transmit antenna gain minus path loss plus receive antenna gain, all in decibels.
-The single largest term is usually free-space path loss, which grows with both distance and frequency.
-The difference between predicted received power and receiver sensitivity is the link margin; experienced operators want a comfortable margin so the link survives rain, foliage growth, and seasonal changes rather than failing at the first storm.
+The basic relationship, computed entirely in decibels so multiplication becomes addition, is: received power = transmit power + transmit antenna gain − cable and connector losses − path loss + receive antenna gain.
+The single largest term is usually free-space path loss, which grows with both distance and frequency — every doubling of distance costs 6 dB, and higher bands pay more for the same range.
+Real paths add obstruction penalties on top: foliage, buildings, and terrain intruding into the Fresnel zone all take their cut.
+The difference between predicted received power and receiver sensitivity is the link margin.
+Experienced operators want a comfortable margin — commonly 10-20 dB — so the link survives rain, snow loading, foliage growth, and seasonal changes rather than failing at the first storm.
+A link that closes with 2 dB to spare in October is a link that dies in May when the leaves come out.

 Why it matters for sovereign comms

-A link budget ties together several RF fundamentals.
-See Attenuation (RF) for the loss terms, dBm for the units it is computed in, and Yagi Antenna for adding directional gain.
+A link budget ties together several RF fundamentals covered nearby.
+See Attenuation (RF) for the loss terms, dBm for the units it is computed in, and Yagi Antenna for the classic way to add directional gain to one end of a stubborn path.

 In Simple Terms

-A link budget is the full accounting of every gain and loss along a radio path, used to predict the power arriving at the receiver…
+Link budget is the full accounting of every gain and loss along a radio path, used to predict the power arriving at the receiver and…